 Charter Complaint.
 On September 19, 2022, Charter Communications Operating, LLC ("Charter") filed two complaints against two of our subsidiaries (Sonus Networks, Inc. and Ribbon Communications Operating Company, Inc.) alleging breach of contract with respect to indemnification obligations purportedly owed to Charter in connection with Charter's legal dispute with Sprint Communications Company L.P., which was settled by Charter in March 2022.
-One complaint was filed in the Supreme Court of the State of New York, in New York County; the second complaint was filed by Charter as well as coplaintiffs Charter Communications Holding Company, LLC and Bright House Networks, LLC, in the Superior Court of the State of Delaware in and for New Castle County.
+One complaint was filed in the Supreme Court of the State of New York, in New York County; the second complaint was filed by Charter as well as co-plaintiffs Charter Communications Holding Company, LLC and Bright House Networks, LLC, in the Superior Court of the State of Delaware in and for New Castle County.
 In both complaints, Charter is seeking monetary damages.
 The Company filed its answer to the first complaint file in New York on December 7, 2022 and to the second complaint filed in Delaware on January 9, 2023.
 Discovery is on-going and the court in the Delaware complaint has set a new trial date of June 2025.

 WideOpenWest Complaint.
 On August 9, 2023, WideOpenWest, Inc. and WideOpenWest Finance, LLC (collectively, "WOW") filed a complaint against Ribbon alleging breach of contract with respect to indemnification obligations purportedly owed to WOW in connection with WOW's legal dispute with Sprint Communications Company L.P., which was settled by WOW in the second quarter of 2023.
 The complaint was filed in the 429th Judicial District of the District Court of the State of Texas, in Collin County, Texas and has since been transferred to the 493rd Judicial District Court in Collin County.
 In the complaint, WOW is seeking monetary damages.
 The Company filed its answer to the complaint on October 5, 2023.
-Discovery is on-going and the court has set a preliminary trial date of December 2024.
+On October 14, 2024, the Company and WOW agreed to settle this matter.
+In connection with the settlement, the Company will pay WOW a total of \$5.0 million, with \$2.0 million paid at the time of settlement and the remaining \$3.0 million paid over the next 18-months in equal quarterly installments.